Pandemic may be responsible for drop in melanoma diagnoses, says Staffordshire consultant

 Melanoma diagnoses fell by almost 30% nationally, between April and November 2020, figures show.

-Charity Melanoma UK said it was vital people keep checking their skin.
+Charity Melanoma UK said it was vital people kept checking their skin.

-Jayne Reeves from Sheldon in Birmingham was diagnosed with melanoma - the most serious type of skin cancer - in February and did not see a GP initially during the pandemic, then struggled to get an appointment.
+Jayne Reeves, from Sheldon, in Birmingham, was diagnosed with melanoma - the most serious type of skin cancer - in February and did not see a GP initially during the pandemic, then struggled to get an appointment.

-She said she noticed last year that a mole she had had on her leg since a child, became raised.
-She did not get medical help until December and her first scan took five months, delayed, she believes, due to the impact of Covid-19.
+She said she had noticed last year a mole she had had on her leg since a child had become raised.
+She did not get medical help until December and her first scan took five months; delayed, she believes, due to the impact of Covid-19.

 "I admit I didn't go to the GP at first," she said.